Sui Generis: Há Sido

 García kept composing songs through 1975 for an eventual new album which would be called Há sido (Has been).
 The name is a pun on ácido (acid), a reference to LSD.
 Later, Charly would say that the LP definitely referenced LSD, because the songs were about going to the sea and looking at the colorful fishes referred to an acid trip.

 In 1975, Sui Generis' members began to have conflicts.
 "Nito" Mestre wasn't enthusiastic about the new style and project, the new members weren't accepted by the public, and Charly was tired of Sui Generis' old style, which the fans and producers wanted.

 The Há sido LP was never recorded, but some of the songs were included in the band's farewell live album, such as "Bubulina" and "Eiti Leda".

 Breakup

+Cover of the double album "Adiós Sui Generis" registering their historical farewell concert in 1975.

 Finally, on 5 September 1975, Sui Generis bid its final goodbye in the Luna Park Stadium, with two shows for 20,000 people, the biggest in the history of Argentine rock at the time.
 Many years later, Charly said that before the show he was going around the stadium, intimidated by the huge crowd.
 He claimed to have smoked 24 joints to calm his nerves.
 "In the 70s, weed was like a religious thing", he later commented.
 A double LP was released that year, recording the live shows: Adiós Sui Generis (Goodbye Sui Generis).

 In 1976, Sui Generis recorded an LP with Argentine musicians León Gieco and Raúl Porchetto (whose music resembled Gieco's in a softer pop version) as well as María Rosa Yorio.
 The LP was called Porsuigieco (a mix of the names Raúl Porchetto, Sui Generis, León Gieco).